hridaydutta123/parallel_unshorten_url/README.md

 # Parallel Unshorten URLs
-Expands a short URL (num of cores times faster than usual) and stores the original URL.
+Expands a short URL (num of cores times faster than usual) and returns the expanded URL.

 ## Usage